Your Healthy Pregnancy Guide

 As soon as you answer one question, another arises.
 While we can’t promise you won’t consult Dr. Google every chance you get, we can help get you started on the right track.
 There are some evidence-based right and wrong ways to do this pregnancy thing, and fortunately most of them are low lift.
 Here are some key things you can do to stay healthy during pregnancy, according to the experts.

 You might experience some pretty intense fatigue in the first trimester, then the second trimester balances things out with bursts of energy that keep you nesting into the wee hours.
 You might find yourself 24 weeks along, itching to paint the living room ceiling and replant your flower beds (yup, it happened).
 But then tiredness creeps back in and by the end of the third trimester, it looks a lot more like exhaustion.
 Getting enough sleep is important right up until childbirth.
 A study published in the journal of Neurobiology of Stress showed that loss of sleep even in the final week of pregnancy can increase a mom’s stress level, hinder immune function of the placenta, and impact the level of kynurenic acid in your baby’s brain, which can disrupt neurodevelopment… yikes.
 Don’t underestimate the power of a good night’s sleep, especially when the chance will soon disappear into thin air (just ask any new mama).
-And if pregnancy insomnia, aches, and pains are getting the best of ya, there are some amazing mama-safe products that actually work.
+And if pregnancy insomnia, swelling, and aches are getting the best of ya, there are some amazing mama-safe products that actually work.

 mother glows best

 That notorious pregnancy glow is a *very* real thing.
 No bronzer necessary.
 You surprisingly have your heart to thank… your blood volume is boosted by up to 50 percent when you’re pregnant.
 That being said, not every expecting mama feels like Halle Berry.
 You might find your skin is oilier or dryer, and you can chalk that up to hormones like progesterone and estrogen.
 As a result, acne similar to your teenage years may rear its ugly head.
 These issues pose no risk to your baby, but the skincare products you use to treat them certainly can.
 You’ll want to familiarize yourself with skincare ingredients to avoid during pregnancy like parabens, sulfates, retinoids, and more.
 Some women may also experience melasma—aka the “mask of pregnancy.”
 It occurs when the melanin in your skin reacts with all that progesterone you’re producing.
 The result?
 Brown spots may appear on your face and body (fun fact: it’s the same reason why your areolas turn darker and you get that line trailing down your belly).
 The good news?
 Melasma also poses no risk and often fades post-delivery.
-If you want to stay on top of it though, Pipette’s pregnancy-safe brightening mask can help.

 get your blood pumping